 How You’re Changing Children’s Lives

 Thanks to giving people like you, our work for children in Colombia is making a difference.

 Save the Children has been working in Colombia since 1963.
 An alarming escalation of violence in neighboring Venezuela has causes millions of families as well as unaccompanied children to cross the border into Colombia in search of food, safety and shelter.
 Children are arriving malnourished.
 Families live on the streets or makeshift shelters without access to clean water, basic sanitation or electricity.
 Children exposed to the elements are suffering from respiratory problems, diarrhea and skin conditions.
 Hospitals are overcrowded and lack sufficient resources to deal with the influx of people.
 Over 80,000 displaced Venezuelan children do not go to school in Colombia.[i]
 Child Protection systems are weak.
 Children, in particular unaccompanied children, are at risk of deportation, forced labor, sexual exploitation or recruitment into armed groups.[ii]

 Thanks to caring supporters around the world, Save the Children is working with to support the children of Colombia.
-Our teams are responding to the Venezuelan migrant crisis in two locations on the Colombian/Venezuelan border.
+Our teams are responding to the Venezuelan regional crisis in two locations on the Colombian/Venezuelan border.
 We have constructed Child Friendly Spaces where we have set up safe space to play, recover and be children again.
 We have distributed water filters, solar lights and hygiene kits for families who arrived in Colombia without any possessions.
 To support schools with expanding classroom sizes and integrating Venezuelan children into schools, we have distributed school and teacher kits, and we will soon train teachers in classroom management, integration and providing critical emotional support for children.

 - Protected 2,448 children from harm

 - Supported 2,147 children in times of crisis

 - Provided 5,448 children with a healthy start in life